lsaffre/blog/docs/about/songbook.rst

 license fees.

-Later I restarted blogging, because this is my way of communicating, but 14 years of content of the years 1998 to 2012) is visible only to me because I didn't yet have time to make it copyright-compliant.
+Later I restarted blogging, because this is my way of communicating, but 14 years of content (from 1998 to 2012) are visible only to me because I didn't yet have time to make it copyright-compliant.

-One can say that this was a key experience in my life and one of the reasons why I wrote the `Lutsu manifesto <https://hw.saffre-rumma.net/lutsu/>`__.
+One can say that this was a key experience in my life and one of the reasons why I started the `Lutsu project <https://hw.saffre-rumma.net/lutsu/>`__.